raushansinha/REACT/readme.md

     payload: libraryId
 }

-# Select Index in component
+# Select Actions in component
 import * as actions from './actions'

 //dispatch action